BAGHDAD (Reuters) - Lieutenant General Mahdi Gharawi knew an attack was coming.

 Nevertheless, Baghdad has pinned the blame on Gharawi.
-In late August, he was charged by the defense ministry with dereliction of duty.
+In late August, he was charged by the defence ministry with dereliction of duty.
 He is now awaiting the findings of an investigative panel and then a military trial.
 If found guilty, he could be sentenced to death.
 (Four federal police officers who served under Gharawi are also in custody awaiting trial, and could not be reached.)
 Parliament also plans to hold hearings into the loss of Mosul.

 An investigation by Reuters shows that higher-level military officials and Maliki himself share at least some of the blame.
-Several of Iraq’s senior-most commanders and officials have detailed for the first time how troop shortages and infighting among top officers and Iraqi political leaders played into Islamic State’s hands and fueled panic that led to the city’s abandonment.
-Maliki and his defense minister made an early critical mistake, they say, by turning down repeated offers of help from the Kurdish fighting force known as the peshmerga.
+Several of Iraq’s senior-most commanders and officials have detailed for the first time how troop shortages and infighting among top officers and Iraqi political leaders played into Islamic State’s hands and fuelled panic that led to the city’s abandonment.
+Maliki and his defence minister made an early critical mistake, they say, by turning down repeated offers of help from the Kurdish fighting force known as the peshmerga.

 Gharawi’s role in the debacle is a matter of debate.
 A member of the country’s dominant Shi‘ite sect, he alienated Mosul’s Sunni majority before the battle, according to the provincial governor and many citizens.
 That helped give rise to IS sleeper cells inside Mosul.
 One Iraqi officer under his command faulted Gharawi for not rallying the troops for a final stand.

 For his part, Gharawi says he stood firm, and did not give the final order to abandon the city.
 Others involved in the battle endorse that claim and say Gharawi fought until the city was overrun.
 It was only then that he fled.